-DATE ACTIVITY LOCATION PURPOSE OF ENGAGEMENT STAKEHOLDERS SUMMARY OF DISCUSSION COMMENTS/NEXT STEPS 23 rd September, 2020 32 Kakum HIA consortium meeting Assin Fosu To update and sensitize key stakeholders on the benefit sharing arrangements including the Upfront advance payment for the Ghana Cocoa Forest REDD+ Programme NCRC SHEC District Assembly FC Olam COCOBOD ECOM General activities of Consortium Partners in the HIA Finalization and disclosure of the GCFRP BSP Types of benefits (Carbon and noncarbon) Beneficiaries (HIA landscape stakeholders, Government, Private sector) Distribution of ERPA proceeds Flow of funds and governance Activity plan for the UAP. undertake stakeholder engagement on the BSP and UAP from 2nd -20th November, 2020 There should be continuous stakeholder engagement on the BSP at the HIA slevel. greater the meeting (13 males and 10 females) 2 nd - 3 rd November, 2020 33 National stakeholder engagement on the benefit sharing plan and National, Accra To sensitize and update key stakeholders on the benefit sharing arrangements National REDD+ working group (MLNR, COCOBOD, CSIR-FORIG, FC, MoF, National House of Chiefs, The discussion focused on the following; • Purpose of the BSP There should be continuous stakeholder engagement on the BSP upfront advance payment 34 including the Upfront advance payment for the Ghana Cocoa Fores REDD+ Programme and discussimplementation plan for the GCFRP.
-Government and Rural development, National Forest Forum) Safeguards and Gender sub working group (IUCN, Tropenbos Design process (stakeholder consultations, extensive field study) Beneficiaries (HIA landscape stakeholders, Government, Private sector) Types of benefits (Carbon and noncarbon) Distribution of ERPA proceeds including UAP an its use.
-ER payment and performance scenarios Flow of funds and governance There is the need to have an effective communication strategy to assist all levels of stakeholders understand and appreciate the BSP monitoring reports.
+DATE ACTIVITY LOCATION PURPOSE OF ENGAGEMENT STAKEHOLDERS SUMMARY OF DISCUSSION COMMENTS/NEXT STEPS 23 rd September, 2020 Kakum HIA consortium meeting Assin Fosu To update and sensitize key stakeholders on the benefit sharing arrangements including the Upfront advance payment for the Ghana Cocoa Forest REDD+ Programme NCRC SHEC District Assembly FC Olam COCOBOD ECOM General activities of Consortium Partners in the HIA Finalization and disclosure of the GCFRP BSP Types of benefits (Carbon and noncarbon) Beneficiaries (HIA landscape stakeholders, Government, Private sector) Distribution of ERPA proceeds Flow of funds and governance Activity plan for the UAP. undertake stakeholder engagement on the BSP and UAP from 2nd -20th November, 2020 There should be continuous stakeholder engagement on the BSP at the HIA slevel.
+23 persons took part in the meeting (13 males and 10 females) 2 nd - 3 rd November, 2020 National stakeholder engagement on the benefit sharing plan and National, Accra To sensitize and update key stakeholders on the benefit sharing arrangements National REDD+ working group (MLNR, COCOBOD, CSIR-FORIG, FC, MoF, National House of Chiefs, The discussion focused on the following; • Purpose of the BSP There should be continuous stakeholder engagement on the BSP upfront advance payment including the Upfront advance payment for the Ghana Cocoa Forest REDD+ Programme and discuss implementation plan for the GCFRP. , Design process (stakeholder consultations, extensive field study) Beneficiaries (HIA landscape stakeholders, Government, Private sector) Types of benefits (Carbon and noncarbon) Distribution of ERPA proceeds including UAP an its use.
+ER payment and performance scenarios Flow of funds and governance Monitoring of the There is the need to have an effective communication strategy to assist all levels of stakeholders understand and appreciate the BSP monitoring reports.
 There should be a comprehensive budget for the preparation of the BSP monitoring reports.
-16 participants on the first day (13 males and 3 females) 26 participants on the second day (8 females and 18 males) -- -- --- -- -- --
+16 participants on the first day (13 males and 3 females) 26 participants on the second day (8 females and 18 males) -- --------------------------------------- --- --- --- --